MananTank/radioactive-state/README.md

 ## 🤔 Motivation

-While the React's `useState` hook has been great for simple states, it is still **a pain to update a complex state** manually.
+While the React's `useState` hook has been great for simple states, it is still **a pain to update a complex state**.

 It also comes with other problems like **not having the access to fresh state right away** after the state is set and async event handlers using the old value of state because of closure.
 These problems occur because `useState`'s state only updates after a re-render.
 This can create frustrating bugs.